Steps to Unlocking Your Gorlok

 Once your admission to Webster is complete and you are ready to register for your first semester, the Academic Advising Center will assist you with your first registration appointment.
 Here, we will help you understand how the credit you’ve already earned will fit into Webster University requirements for your chosen major, for the Global Citizenship Program (Webster’s general education program), and electives.
 We’ll also orient you to our academic policies and work to get you assigned to a faculty or staff advisor in your major program.

-Note: You must have a copy of your official transcripts on file so they may be evaluated before your appointment.
+- At this point, you should have your official transcripts on file so they may be evaluated before your appointment.

 Ready to register for classes?